Creatine vs Pre-Workout: What You Need To Know

 Can you take creatine and pre-workout together?

-After the loading phase, you can take creatine and pre-workout together to help stimulate ATP which creates more muscle fuel so you can push through more reps and promote better muscle growth!
+Taking creatine and pre-workout before your workout will help stimulate ATP which creates more muscle fuel so you can push through more reps and promote better muscle growth!

 In conclusion, pre-workout supplements and creatine are two popular supplements in the fitness industry, and for a good reason.
 Although they differ in ingredients, purposes, and timing, both are excellent at enhancing your exercise performance to increase muscle strength, size, and power!
 You can take one or the other before your workout, or opt for both if you feel it fits with your fitness goals.

-One scoop of our Pre-Workout Supplement provides 150 grams of natural caffeine, along with effective doses of Citrulline Malate, Beta-Alanine, Arginine, Tyrosine, and Theanine.
-Plus, it's free of unnecessary additives and fillers, and we're completely transparent about the dosages (no proprietary blend here)!
+Our Pre-Workout provides 150 grams of natural caffeine, along with effective doses of Citrulline Malate, Beta-Alanine, and other amino acids.
 All to provide you with clean, sustainable energy that will enhance your exercise performance.